luisfpinto/NAS/README.md

 # xy-nas
-This is a app who allows create a NaS in the xway.
+This is a app who allows to create a NaS in the xway.